-CAUTION: All sensor testing should only be performed by a responsible adult.
-This test should only be performed once a month.
-Excessive testing will cause the battery life to be shortened.
+CAUTION: Sensor testing should only be performed by a responsible adult.
+This test should be performed annually.

-Note: CO test kits may be used in order to avoid having to burn cigarettes, incense sticks etc.
+Note: CO test kits may be used in order to avoid having to burn cigarettes, incense sticks etc. However we recommend that incense sticks are used as they are cheap and readily available.

-Please read all steps throughly before attempting to test your alarm.
+Read all steps thoroughly before attempting to test the sensor.

-Step 1: If alarm is wall mounted remove by unhooking unit from wall fixing screws.

-Step 2: Place left thumb/finger over the sounder vent.
-Hold the Test/Reset button down with right thumbfinger until the High Level LED stops flashing and only the Low Level LED flashes once per second (this should happen after around 5 seconds).
-Upon releasing the Test/Reset button the High Level LED will begin to flash twice in quick succession every 5 seconds.
-This indicates that the detector is now monitoring continuously for CO and may be tested using a known source of CO.
+- Step 1 If the detector is wall or ceiling mounted unhook the detector from the screws - Step 2 Cover the sounder vents with one hand.
+Press and hold the Test/Reset button down with your thumb/finger until the Fault LED illuminates yellow and the sounder sounds for a second time (this should happen after around 5 seconds).
+Release the Test/Reset button.
+Upon releasing the Test/ Reset button the Fault LED will flash yellow once every second.
+This indicates that the sampling rate of the detector has increased and can be tested using a known source of CO.

-Step 3: Light a cigarette or an incense stick using a match or lighter.
-Extinguish the lighter, or put out the match and place it into a dish of water.
+Step 3 Light a cigarette or an incense stick using a match or lighter.
+If using an incense stick be sure to blow out the flame so that the incense stick is smouldering.
+Extinguish the lighter, or put out the match and place it into a dish of water

-Step 4: Turn the alarm on its side so that the vents nearest the Test/Reset button on the side of the alarm are pointing down ward (see diagram below).
-Hold the burning cigarette or incense stick 15-20cm (6-8 in) below the detector, so that the smoke moves towards the holes in the sides of the detector.
-An increase in the carbon monoxide level to more than 100ppm will cause the horn to sound momentarily and the High Level LED to illuminate continuously for a short time and then flash rapiidly.
-(Note it make take up to 2 minutes of exposure to the smoke for the carbon monoxide levels to reach over 100 ppm).
+Step 4 Turn the detector on its side so that the vents on the right hand side of the detector are pointing downwards.
+Hold the burning cigarette or incense stick 15cm (6 inches) below the detector, so that the smoke enters the vents on the side of the detector.
+An increase in the localised carbon monoxide level with the sensor to more than 50ppm will cause the sounder to sound for one cycle of four loud beeps and the Fault LED to illuminate vellow for a short time.
+This is the end of the test.
+The Fault LED will no longer flash vellow and the detector will go back to normal operating mode ie. the Power LED will flash green once every minute (It may take up to two minutes of exposure to the smoke for the localised level of carbon monoxide within the sensor to reach over 50ppm).
+Now move the source of CO away from the detector as the test is finished.